 The success of the pleated raincoat spurred more experimentation with different kinds of pleating for other uses.
 Babette's Pleated Sportswear was launched in 1990 and has since become the mainstay of the business.

 In 1995 she and her business partner, husband Steven Pinsky bought the pleating factory that was producing the Babette line.
 This gave her the ability to make a stronger connection between design and manufacturing which has led to even greater commercial acceptance.
-The company recently moved to a new 25,000 square foot manufacturing facility in Oakland.
+The company then moved to a new 25,000 square foot manufacturing facility in Oakland.